Toronto Argonauts: Rivalries

 With few teams, but a long history, it is inevitable that intense rivalries have developed in Canadian football.
-Far and away the greatest Argonaut rivalry has been with the Hamilton Tiger-Cats and its precursor teams.
+A commonly known Argonaut rivalry has been with the Hamilton Tiger-Cats and its precursor teams.
 Fittingly, the Argonauts' first game was against a club from Hamilton, while the raucous Eastern Final of 2013—featuring a Tiger-Cat win over the Argos in front of 35,000 at the Rogers Centre—proved the rivalry is alive and well.
 The two teams meet in Hamilton every year in the Labour Day Classic, a league-wide tradition in which these two teams have participated since 1950.

 To the east, the Argonauts have also faced teams from Montreal and Ottawa since their earliest days.
 In recent years, the Montreal Alouettes have consistently fielded strong teams which have often run up against the Argos in the playoffs; the teams have met 11 times in the Eastern Final, with Montreal taking six.

 In 2014, the Argonauts reignited their historic rivalry with an Ottawa club, the expansion Ottawa Redblacks (earlier rivalries involved the Ottawa Renegades and Ottawa Rough Riders).
 In games against the current Ottawa franchise, as of the end of 2024 the Argos hold a 19–6 advantage; 20–6 if the 2024 East Semi-Final result is included.

 In Grey Cups, the Argonauts have faced an assortment of teams in recent decades rather than any one team regularly.
 The Edmonton Eskimos, for years a dominant team in the league, have been an occasional rival.
 The two teams' five Grey Cup matchups include an epic 38–36 Toronto loss in 1987 and most recently, the Snow Bowl victory in 1996 led by the arm of Doug Flutie.
 In pre-CFL days, the Argos had a Grey Cup rivalry with the Winnipeg Blue Bombers.